Welcome to the Princeton Institute for the Science and Technology of Materials (PRISM)

-The mission of the Princeton Institute for the Science and Technology of Materials (PRISM) is to bring together scholars across disciplines to develop materials-based solutions to pressing global challenges and to educate the next generation of leaders in materials science and engineering.
+The mission of the Princeton Institute of Materials is to bring together scholars across disciplines to develop materials-based solutions to pressing global challenges and to educate the next generation of leaders in materials science and engineering.
 We enable and grow synergies and collaborations across campus that lead to breakthrough scientific and technological innovations.
 We are unique in our ability to combine world-leading facilities with fundamental academic research while working closely with industry, government laboratories, and other academic institutions.

 A primary objective of the Institute to stimulate interaction and collaboration with industry, government and academic institutions.
 Our joint research efforts are focused around five areas: Advanced Manufacturing and Integration for Scalable Structures; Natural and Engineered Materials for Energy, Environment, and Sustainability; Living and Soft Materials; Optical Materials and Light Matter Interactions; and Quantum Materials Science.

 Princeton University is one of the premier locations world-wide for materials science and education due to its unique integration of long-term, curiosity-driven research and high-impact innovation and engagement with industry.